 Just like our clients, we’re in the business of making a difference.

-His experience with government management issues is diverse, including evaluating service options, strategic planning and internal efficiencies for municipalities in Connecticut, Maine, New Jersey, New York, Ohio, and Pennsylvania.
+His experience with government management issues is diverse, including evaluating service options, strategic planning and internal efficiencies for municipalities in Connecticut, Maine, Massachusetts, New Jersey, New York, Ohio, Pennsylvania, and Wisconsin.
+In New York, he has worked in more than 20 counties from Chautauqua to Essex to Nassau.
+He has worked with communities of several hundred to several hundred thousand to help address the diverse array of challenges they face.

 Recent completed projects led by Mr. Bishop include: